-Non-compliance of emission limits of VOCs (including methane) from CAPCS, NOx and SO2 from the CHPs, NO_x, SO2, NH3 and HCl from ASP, and HF from the Standby Flaring Gas Unit were recorded during the reporting period.
-The cause of exceedances of VOCs (including methane) from CAPCS is still under investigation.
+Non-compliance of emission limits of NO_x and SO2 from the CHPs, HCl from CHP 1 and NO_x, SO2, and NH3 from ASP were recorded during February 2023.
 The exceedances of SO2 from CHPs and the ASP occurred due to tripping of the de-sulphurisation system caused by the failure of one of the columns of the system.
-The exceedance of NO_x of CHPs, NO_x, NH3 and HCl from ASP and HF from the Standby Flaring Gas Unit occurred due to system instability caused by the ongoing performance optimisation of CHPs, the ASP and the Standby Flaring Gas Unit, resulting in a lowered temperature of the system and the incomplete combustion of biogas.
+The exceedances of NO_x, NH3, and HCl from ASP occurred due to system instability caused by the ongoing performance optimisation of the CHP 1 and ASP, resulting in a lowered temperature of the system and the incomplete combustion of biogas.